scalar-labs/scalar-kubernetes/docs/BackupNoSQL.md

    * The restart counts of each pod in the `RESTARTS` column (You must compare these restart counts with the restart counts before the backup).

    **If the two values are different, you must re-try the backup operation all over again.** This is because, if some pods are added or restarted, those pods run with a `unpause` state.
 The `unpause` state pods cause data inconsistency in the backup data.

-1. (DynamoDB only) You need to do additional operations to create a backup if you use the PITR feature of DynamoDB since it restores data with another name table by PITR.
-You should these additional steps after you complete this creating **period** steps.
-Please refer to the [Restore database guide](./RestoreDatabase.md#amazon-dynamodb) for more details on these steps.
+8. **(Amazon DynamoDB only)** If you use the PITR feature in DynamoDB, you will need to perform additional steps to create a backup because the feature restores data with another name table by using PITR.
+For details on the additional steps after creating the exact period in which you can restore the data, please see [Restore databases in a Kubernetes environment](./RestoreDatabase.md#amazon-dynamodb).

-## Multiple databases backup
+## Back up multiple databases

 If you use more than two databases under the Scalar products using [Multi-storage Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/multi-storage-transactions.md) or [Two-phase Commit Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md), you must pause all Scalar products at the same time and create the same **period** for multiple databases.

-To keep consistency between multiple databases, you must restore multiple databases to the same point-in-time data using the PITR feature.
+To ensure consistency between multiple databases, you must restore the databases to the same point in time by using the PITR feature.

-## How to use scalar-admin on a Kubernetes environment
+## Details on using `scalar-admin`

 ### Check the Kubernetes resource name

 You must specify the SRV service URL to the `-s (--srv-service-url)` flag.
-In the Kubernetes environment, the format of the SRV service URL is `_my-port-name._my-port-protocol.my-svc.my-namespace.svc.cluster.local`.
+In Kubernetes environments, the format of the SRV service URL is `_my-port-name._my-port-protocol.my-svc.my-namespace.svc.cluster.local`.

-If you use Scalar Helm Chart to deploy Scalar products, the `my-svc` and `my-namespace` are variable depending on the environment.
-You must specify the Headless Service name as `my-svc` and the namespace as `my-namespace`.
+If you use Scalar Helm Charts to deploy ScalarDB or ScalarDL, the `my-svc` and `my-namespace` may vary depending on your environment.
+You must specify the headless service name as `my-svc` and the namespace as `my-namespace`.

 * Example
   * ScalarDB Server